Bartlesville Radio » News » Road Conditions Improving, Must Remain Cautious

 Ty Loftis

-Chief meteorologist for the Bartlesville Radio Weather Center, Phil Weaver reports that anywhere from one to three inches fell across the tri-county listening area on Friday morning.
-This caused for some slick roads that drivers had to navigate as we began 2021.
+Northeast Oklahoma and Southeast Kansas experienced from one to three inches of snow Friday morning.
+This caused slick roads that drivers had to navigate to begin 2021.
+There were several reports of accidents due to the conditions.

-District three commissioner for Washington County, Mike Dunlap said as the snow moves out, county crews will continue to monitor road conditions.
+Washington County District Three Commissioner, Mike Dunlap, said as the snow moves out, county crews will continue to monitor road conditions.

 Dunlap says one thing drivers must remember to look out for late this evening and into tomorrow morning is black ice.